Why We Love Smoked Salmon Breakfast Tacos

 Instructions

 - Cook the eggs.
-Heat a large nonstick skillet over medium heat (no higher!), then coat with cooking spray.
 Add eggs and cook, stirring often, until small curdles form.
 Adjust and lower heat as needed so eggs do not brown or cook too quickly.

 Notes

-- To freeze (as breakfast burritos, not tacos):
+- To freeze as breakfast burritos:

 Let us know your thoughts!